purn1mak/HadoopSummitCloudbreak/README.md

 ### b.
 General Configuration

-In the left manu, click on `Clusters`.
+In the left menu, click on `Clusters`.
 Cloudbreak will display configured clusters.
 Click the `CREATE CLUSTER` button.
 Cloudbreak will display the Create Cluster wizard

 By default, the General Configuration screen is displayed using the `BASIC` view.
 The `ADVANCED` view gives you more control of AWS and cluster settings, to include tags.
 You can change your view to `ADVANCED` manually or you can change your Cloudbreak preferences to show `ADVANCED` view by default.
 We wil use the `BASIC` view.